Nypa fruticans: Food and beverages

 The young flower stalk and hard seeds are edible and provide hydration.

 In the Philippines and Malaysia, the inflorescence can be "tapped" to yield a sweet, edible sap collected to produce a local alcoholic beverage called tuba, bahal, or tuak.
 A fruit cluster is ready to be tapped when the unripe fruits are at their peak sweetness.
 The cluster is cut from the stalk about six inches down, and mud is rubbed on the stalk to induce sap flow.
 Sap begins flowing immediately if the fruit maturity was correctly gauged.
 A bamboo tube or a bottle is fitted over the cut stalk and the sap is collected twice daily, cutting a half centimeter slice off the end of the stalk after each collection to prevent it from gumming over.
 Sap flow will continue for 30 days per stalk, and the nipa flowers continuously throughout the year, providing a continuous supply of sap.

 Tuba can be stored in tapayan (earthenware balloon vases) for several weeks to make a kind of vinegar known as sukang paombong in the Philippines and cuka nipah in Malaysia.
 Tuba can also be distilled to make arrack, locally known as lambanog in Filipino and arak or arak nipah in Indonesian.
 Young shoots are also edible; the flower petals can be infused to make an aromatic tisane.
 Attap chee (亞答子 (yà dá zǐ)) (chee meaning "seed" in several Chinese dialects) is a name for the immature fruits—sweet, translucent, gelatinous balls used as a dessert ingredient in Thailand, Malaysia, the Philippines, and Singapore, that are a byproduct of the sap harvesting process.

-In Indonesia, especially in Java and Bali, the sap can be used to make a variant of Jaggery called gula nipah.
+In Indonesia, especially in Java and Bali, the sap is used to make a variant of Jaggery called gula nipah.
 In Sarawak, it is called gula apong.

 In Thailand, leaf is used for dessert.

 In Cambodia, its leaves are used for wrapping cakes (such as num katâm), and the flowers are sometimes used to make sugar, vinegar, and alcohol.